CONVEX

 What to Watch

-• DXY trend: Dollar strength is the single most reliable driver of aggregate EM sovereign spread widening.
+• DXY trend: Dollar strength remains the single most reliable driver of aggregate EM sovereign spread widening.
+A sustained DXY move above key technical levels historically precedes EMBI spread widening by 4–6 weeks.

-• Fed Funds Rate trajectory: Higher-for-longer Fed policy increases debt service burdens for dollar-denominated EM sovereigns.
+• Fed Funds Rate trajectory: Higher-for-longer Fed policy directly increases debt service costs on dollar-denominated EM obligations and narrows the interest rate differential that sustains carry positions.

 Frequently Asked Questions